randylubin/Story-Synth/README.md

 npm install
 ```

+DO NOT run `npm audit fix --force` as it will break dependencies.

-Then set up a free Firebase project, which will give you an API key.
+Next, set up a free Firebase project, which will give you an API key.
 You can follow steps one and two of [the offical guide](https://firebase.google.com/docs/web/setup#create-firebase-project):

 1. Create a new project
 2. Register your app with firebase